Legal & Immigration Services

 Know your rights

 It is important to understand your legal rights as a young person living in New York City.
 The Door’s Legal Services Center is here to provide you with different kinds of legal counsel.
-We offer services in English, Spanish and Mandarin, and can access translators for many other languages.
+We offer services in English, Spanish and French, and can access translators for many other languages.
 We can help if you are:

 - A recent immigrant, undocumented (living in the United States without the proper paperwork), or currently in deportation proceedings